 If the Company is unable to meet any of the above License Agreement Milestones, the Company has the right to extend the target date of any License Agreement Milestone for a period of twelve months upon the payment of US\$10,000 to the Licensor.
 The Company has a further right to extend the target date of any License Agreement Milestone for an additional 12 months upon a payment of US\$15,000 to the Licensor.
 Under the License Agreement, the total period of time to complete any License Agreement Milestone must not exceed seven years from the date of the License Agreement, unless the parties mutually agree in writing otherwise.
-If the Company does not complete a License Agreement Milestone and does not opt to extend the period to complete the License Agreement Milestone, or opts to extend the period to complete the License Agreement Milestone and does not complete the License Agreement within the extended time period, then the Licensor has the right to terminate the License Agreement, or reduce the Licensee's exclusive License to a non-exclusive license.
+If the Company does not complete a License Agreement Milestone and does not opt to extend the period to complete the License Agreement Milestone, or opts to extend the period to complete the License Agreement Milestone, or reduce the period to complete the License has the right to terminate the License Agreement, or reduce the Licensee's exclusive License to a non-exclusive license.
 The Licensor may also terminate the License Agreement under certain other conditions.